Xiangyu-Lee/DTSN/readme.md

 <br>

 ## (1) Directories
+The structure of the repository:
-- 'docs': Detail documentation
+- `docs`: Detail documentation
+- `furniture`:
+  - `config`: Configuration files for the environments
+  - `env`: Envrionment code of the IKEA furniture assembly
-- 'method':
+- `method`:
- - 'algorithms': Reinforcement learning code
+  - `algorithms`: Reinforcement learning code
- - 'networks': Ensemble of spiking actor network and critic network
+  - `networks`: Ensemble of spiking actor network and critic network
- - 'dtsn_sac': Model of double threshold spiking neuron
+  - `dtsn_sac`: Model of double threshold spiking neuron
-- 'furniture':
- - 'config': Configuration files for the environments
- - 'env': Environment code of IKEA furniture assembly

 ## (2) Installation